Business rates - reliefs, reductions and exemptions

 For properties with rateable value of £12,001 to £15,000, the rate of relief will go down gradually from 100% to 0%.

-When you get second property, you will keep getting any existing relief on your main property for 12 months.
+When you get a second property, you will keep getting the relief on only your original property for 12 months.

-You can still get small business rate relief on your main property after this, if both the following apply:
+You can still get small business rate relief on only your original property after this, if both the following apply:

 Small business rate relief - GOV.UK (www.gov.uk).